 Florida 18: Rep. Allen West (R) vs. Patrick Murphy (D)

-Rep. Allen West was a top target for Democrats The freshman Republican's sharp rhetoric during his first term did not endear him to colleagues across the aisle.
-For instance, West last summer e-mailed Democratic National Committee Chairwoman Rep. Debbie Wasserman Schultz that she was "the most vile, unprofessional and despicable member of the U.S. House of Representatives."
-West's Democratic opponent was Patrick Murphy, a businessman and executive with a construction firm.
-A winner has not been yet projected.
+Rep. Allen West was a top target for Democrats The freshman Republican’s sharp rhetoric during his first term did not endear him to colleagues across the aisle.
+For instance, West last summer e-mailed Democratic National Committee Chairman Rep. Debbie Wasserman Schultz that she was “the most vile, unprofessional and despicable member of the U.S. House of Representatives.”
+West’s Democratic opponent was Patrick Murphy, a businessman and executive with a construction firm.

 Florida 26: Rep. David Rivera (R) vs. Joe Garcia (D)

-The race in Florida's southernmost congressional district was a rematch of 2010, but the dynamics could not have been more different.
+The race in Florida’s southernmost congressional district was a rematch of 2010, but the dynamics could not have been more different.
 Republican incumbent David Rivera was elected in the Republican wave two years ago.
-Democrat Joe Garcia, a former Miami-Dade County Democratic Party chairman, lost by 9 points.
-The key difference this time was that Rivera was dogged by scandal and ethics issues -- and this time, he lost.
-Garcia is the projected winner.
+Democrat Joe Garcia, a former Miami-Dade County Democratic party chairman, lost by nine points.
+The key difference this time was that Rivera was dogged by scandal and ethics issues and, this time, he lost.

 Georgia 12: Rep. John Barrow (D) vs. Lee Anderson (R)

-Moderate Georgia Democratic Rep. John Barrow was re-elected to a fifth term in the House on Tuesday, CNN projects, and is the last white male Democrat from the Deep South in the House of Representatives.
-The remaining Democratic congressmen from Louisiana, Mississippi, Alabama, South Carolina and Georgia are all African-Americans.
+Moderate Georgia Democratic Rep. John Barrow was re-elected to a fifth term in the House on Tuesday, and is the last white male Democrat from the Deep South in the House of Representatives, CNN projects.
+The remaining Democratic congressmen from Louisiana, Mississippi, Alabama, South Carolina and Georgia are African-Americans.

-The member of the "Blue Dog" Democrats, the group of fiscal conservatives in the House, has faced strong Republican challenges every cycle, and this year Republican Lee Anderson got 46% to Barrow's 54%.
-Both parties put considerable resources into the race in the heavily Republican district.
+The member of the “Blue Dog” Democrats, the group of fiscal conservatives in the House, has faced strong Republican challenges every cycle, and this year Republican Lee Anderson got 46% to Barrow’s 54%.
+Both parties put considerable resources into the race.